Inflatable kayaks are a bit like mountain bikes. You can buy a blinged-up overweight piece of junk with ‘full suspension’ for under a hundred quid.

-H is also for hypalon and its derivatives (Pennel Orca, Nitrilon, EPDM); all tough [synthetic] rubber-based fabrics once commonly used for whitewater rafts and these days on many better IKs and folders.
+H is also for hypalon and its derivatives (Pennel Orca, Nitrilon, Nordel); all tough [synthetic] rubber-based fabrics once commonly used for whitewater rafts and these days on many better IKs and folders.
 More here.

-The same calamities befall inexperienced holidaymakers in hardshells too, but IKs’ user-friendly accessibility over hardshells attracts less serious recreational users.
-In the UK the categorisation of all inflatable watercraft as ‘beach toys’ estranges you from some hardshell enthusiasts.
-In the US and Europe, I and other have found paddlers are much less judgemental towards IKs.
+The same calamities can befall inexperienced holidaymakers in hardshells too, but IKs’ user-friendly accessibility over hardshells attracts less serious and less commited recreational users.
+In the UK the demonisation of all inflatable watercraft as ‘beach toys’ by some hardshell enthusiasts can be tiresome.
+In the US and especially in Europe, I and others have found paddlers are less judgemental towards IKs.

 is for loading and getting in.
 An open IK is as easy to load and mount as a canoe.
-You feel less hemmed in than in a hardshell, and more out in the fresh air.
+You feel less hemmed in than in a decked hardshell, and more out in the fresh air.
 It’s like driving a convertible.

 L might also include leaks.
 Legitimate PRV activity excepted, I’ve found my IKs will barely lose air for weeks on end.
 If you do have to make repairs, see here.

-Well, the best I can come up with is names, the regrettable European practice of using infantile IK names like Sunny, Fun, Twist, Guppy, Amigo and Holiday, which doesn’t help shake the beach-toy image, though probably helps sell them to the masses.
-Elsewhere and lately they seem to come up with better names: MaverIK; Lynx; Trinity, Mega and Seawave.
+Well, the best I can come up with is names, the regrettable European practice of using infantile IK names like Sunny, Fun, Twist, Guppy, Amigo and Holiday, which doesn’t help shake the wretched beach-toy image, though probably helps sell them to the masses.
+Elsewhere and lately, they seem to come up with better names: MaverIK; Lynx; Trinity, Mega and Seawave.

-Some IKs like Incepts have PRVs (see below) on all chambers which will purge excess pressure, though when the boat cools down back in the water it’ll be less firm and may need a quick pump up.
+Some IKs like Incepts have PRVs (see below) on all three chambers which will purge excess pressure, though when the boat cools down back in the water it’ll be less firm and may need a quick top up.

 Punctures and repairs.
-I’ve owned eight IKs and had a small puncture in one.
+I’ve owned 14 IKs and had a small puncture in one.
 In other words, with less care than you might expect, proper IKs are very robust, while paddling with a PVC slackraft, it punctured within minutes.
 Barnacles and concrete will leave surface scratches, just as they do on hard plastic.
 If it’s a deep gouge down to the fabric, apply a coat of Aquaseal sealant.
 More on glue and repairs here.

 P is also for pressure release valves (PRVs) as explained under O and here.

-The one on the right is working correctly.
+The one on the left is working correctly.
 Try and keep your pressure release valves clean.
 If sand or grit drops into the well, it can lodge on the seal as the valve purges and cause a poor seal until it’s blown free.
 Until recently I never used a pressure gauge, I just pumped until firm or until a PRV hissed.
 My Grabner had no PRVs but ran high pressures so I used a gauge (right).
 See also inflation valves.

 equals quickness aka: speed.
 The fastest IKs I’ve had are around 15% slower than a comparable hardshell sea kayak – flat-out at just over 5 mph vs 6 mph.
 It’s probably the same for whitewater IKs over a day including flat water.
 Speed – or at least efficiency – can be an important factor if heading out to sea.
 You want to be sure you can get back in against an offshore wind before you run out of steam.